arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/get_api_control_pregel_status.md

 @RESTREPLYBODY{startupTime,number,required,float}
 Startup runtime of the execution.
 The startup time includes the data loading time and can be substantial.
-The startup time will be reported as 0 if the startup is still ongoing.

 @RESTREPLYBODY{computationTime,number,required,float}
 Algorithm execution time.
-The computation time will be reported as 0 if the computation still ongoing.
+Is shown when the computation started.

 @RESTREPLYBODY{storageTime,number,optional,float}
 Time for storing the results if the job includes results storage.
-The storage time be reported as 0 if storing the results is still ongoing.
+Is shown when the storing started.

+@RESTREPLYBODY{gssTimes,array,optional,float}
+Computation time of each global super step.
+Is shown when the computation started.

 @RESTREPLYBODY{reports,object,optional,get_api_control_pregel_reports}
 Statistics about the Pregel execution.
 The value will only be populated once